croissantking/G3-Personality-Card-USB/README.md

 So far, testing has shown the USB portion of the Personality card to be fully functional and reliable under Mac OS 9.2.2 and Mac OS X 10.2.8.
 It's seen as a PCI card in slot 'PERCH' and therefore relies on the same drivers (and has the same limitations) as a traditional USB OCHI PCI card would.

-The only chip I have successfully tested is the CMD0670B-400.
-I have tried the mod with the supposedly pin compatible OHCI Firelink 82c861 chip, but it was unsuccessful.
+I have successfully tested a CMD0670B-400 and an Opti Firelink 82c861.
+To use the Firelink, a small adjustment to the published schematics is required when populating the board: PWRFLT1 must be tied to +5V.
+This can be achieved by bridging U9 pin 16 to pin 2 with a 10K resistor.
+The Firelink will fail to initialize if PWRFLT1 is left floating, which is interestingly not an issue with the 0670.

 Peter Baran (@croissantking)